 \section{Ethics Statement}

-This research investigates the vulnerability of LLM based ASAG models through adversarial attacks.
-Our goal is to highlight potential security risks and improve the robustness of these models, ensuring fairness and reliability in educational assessment.
+This research investigates the security vulnerabilities of LLM based educational grading agents through adversarial attacks.
+Our goal is to highlight potential security risks in deploying AI agents in educational environments and improve the robustness of these agents, ensuring fairness and reliability in educational assessment.
+As AI agents are increasingly deployed ``in the wild'' for critical applications like grading, understanding their vulnerabilities is essential for building trustworthy agent systems.
 We acknowledge that the proposed attack methods could be misused to manipulate grading outcomes.
-To mitigate this risk, we adhere to responsible disclosure practices and will notify relevant educational technology providers about our findings.
-Additionally, we ensure that all datasets used in this study are either publicly available or anonymized to protect student privacy.
-Our experiments comply with ethical guidelines for AI research and aim to foster the development of more secure and trustworthy grading models.
+To mitigate this risk, we adhere to responsible disclosure practices and will notify relevant educational technology providers about our findings before public release.

-\textbf{Potential societal impacts.} On the positive side, this work contributes to the development of more reliable and fair automatic grading models, which could improve access to quality assessment at scale, especially in resource-constrained educational settings.
-It also raises awareness of vulnerability that may otherwise be overlooked, encouraging proactive defenses.
-On the negative side, detailed descriptions of attack strategies may be misused by malicious individuals to manipulate educational outcomes.
-We have taken care to present our findings responsibly and emphasize that the intent is to strengthen system robustness rather than promote misuse.